Beate Schmittmann, Dean

 (Second major or minor) International Studies

-(Minor or Certificate) Leadership Studies
+(Minor, see below for Certificate) Leadership Studies

 Premedical and Preprofessional Health Programs

 U.S. Latino/a Studies Program

 (Major or minor) Women's and Gender Studies